mamonu/mamonu.github.io/_posts/2019-06-06-Property-Based-Testing.md

 In Python,  [Hypothesis](https://github.com/HypothesisWorks/hypothesis/tree/master/hypothesis-python)
 is a great property-testing library which allows you to write tests along with pytest (its a pytest plugin).

-We are going to make use of this library bweow with a small example.
+We are going to make use of this library with a small example.

-We are going to create some simple tests  that specify properties from very simple functional requirements (inputs are floats)
-Then Hypothesis will generate tests to try to falsify the properties.
+We are going to specify properties from very simple functional requirements (inputs are floats) Then Hypothesis will generate tests to try to falsify the properties.
 It will then try to shrink the set of values that cause errors in order to determine the minimal failure case/cases